 Visiting Chelsea Flower Show

 But as time passed and I got my own home, I actually found myself being drawn to gardening.
-Not only do I enjoy growing both my own veg and flowers, I also love to spend my weekends visiting gardens, so was very keen to visit Chelsea Flower Show.
+Not only do I enjoy growing both my own veg and flowers, but I also love to spend my weekends visiting gardens, so I was very keen to visit the Chelsea Flower Show.
 However, the whole trip can be very expensive, so not only am I going to tell you about my Chelsea Flower Show experience, but I’m also going to share with you my tips for making the trip more affordable.

 How to Save Money on Your Trip to Chelsea Flower Show

 Travel: If you are getting to Chelsea by train, then we all know how horrendously expensive train travel is in the UK.
 When we first looked at ticket prices online it was going to cost £80 per person each way, so that would have been a total of £320 just on transport for a weekend away!
 We have flown to Morocco for less than that.
-Uuuugghh the UK train system frustrates me.
+Uuuugghh, the UK train system frustrates me.
 Anyway, I set up a price alert on the Trainline website, but you need to do this a long way in advance because the cheap tickets tend only to become available 12 weeks before the departure date.
-However, it is worth the forward planning because we ended up getting tickets for £14 one way and £18 the other, so saved £256!
+However, it is worth planning because we ended up getting tickets for £14 one way and £18 the other, so we saved £256!

 Visiting Chelsea Flower Show